 It’s one thing to see these myths surfacing in small business networking groups.
 It’s quite another when flaky “SEO specialists” promote them in sales emails.

 Yes, I get those emails too.
-So this is prompted by yet another dodgy “SEO specialist” site review listing fake SEO problems they’d “found”.
+So this article has bee prompted by yet another dodgy “SEO specialist” site review listing fake SEO problems they’d “found”.
 Whilst real SEO reviews can help, spammers just send out cookie-cutter lists and hope you’ll bite.
 These can be hard to spot unless you keep up with current SEO best practices.

 Asking non-expert friends and colleagues may feel reassuring, but uninformed advice just increases risk.
 So many avoid SEO entirely and end up spending far more on other traffic sources.

 Still, why should you trust my advice?
 Well, I’ve been helping businesses grow online since 1997 (freelance since 2005).
 So I’ve gained a lot of expertise, and offering a wide range of services lets me provide unbiased expert advice.
 Experienced specialists can be great within their field, but only focusing on one solution adds bias.
 The real value lies in seeing how various fields work together.

 Good enough?
 Okay, now let’s smash some SEO myths.